tomxue/ReSampler/README.md

 The effect of dithering is most noticeable during extremely quiet passages (typically, in fade-outs) of the audio.
 If you can hear modulation effects, or "tearing" in the quietest passages of your output file, then a greater amount of dither may need to be applied. (note: in many cases, these passages are so quiet, you will need to normalize them just to hear them).

 The *amount* parameter represents the number of *bits* of dither noise to be generated (prior to the noise-shaping process).
 The actual *level* of dither noise is equal to **+/- 2^(amount-1)** *steps*.
 The default for *amount* is 1.0, and it doesn't need to be an integer.
 Values in the range 1-6 are sensible for most situations.
 The noise-shaping curve may further increase the amplitude of the dither, depending on the "intensity" (overall gain) of the chosen noise-shaping curve.
+ReSampler was originally developed on Windows, but has also been successfully compiled on Linux.
 **--autoblank** when specified in conjunction with **--dither** causes dithering to switch-off after 30,000 consecutive input samples of *silence* (< -193dB is considered silence).
 Dithering is re-enabled immediately upon a non-zero input sample being detected.

 **--ns &lt;n&gt;** (since 1.3.1) select [dither profile](./ditherProfiles.md) from 0-12.
 Generally speaking, as the dither profile number increases, the noise-shaping curve gets  progressively more "intense" (higher amplitude).
 Dither profile 0 is completely flat (no noise shaping), and is equivalent to **--flat-tpdf**.
 The default dither profile (if no profile is specified) is #6 (standard), which has a moderate noise-shaping curve.